the-turing-way/the-turing-way/book/website/reproducible-research/testing.md

 The alternative, of the researcher writing and running whatever small tests they have time for is far inferior to a good testing suite which can thoroughly check the code.

 Another benefit of writing tests is that it typically forces a researcher to write cleaner, more modular code as such code is far easier to write tests for, leading to an improvement in code quality.
-[Good quality code](./code_quality/code_quality) is far easier (and altogether more pleasant) to work with than tangled rat's nests of code I'm sure we've all come across (and, let's be honest, written).
-This point is expanded upon in the section on [unit tests](#Unit_tests).
+{ref}`Good quality code<rr-code_quality>` is far easier (and altogether more pleasant) to work with than tangled rat's nests of code I'm sure we've all come across (and, let's be honest, written).
+This point is expanded upon in the section {ref}`rr-testing-unittest`.

 ## The advantages of testing for research